eugenioLopezRamos/slika-photography/README.md

 - Related to ^, add SendGrid for mails, postgres for DB and whatever other production env changes are necessary to pass to production

 _misc backend_

-- reassemble the manifest files for the asset pipeline into 2 files: main and admin
+- Move logic from slidersContent (view) to staticController and add testing.
-- Check if I can use cloudflare instead of cloudFront.
+- In the spirit of DRYness, change the tab_ getter and post_api routes to use the normal tab/blog routes and respond to format: JS to do their current jobs.

 _post editor_